Causally Steered Diffusion for Automated Video Counterfactual Generation: Evaluative Textual Feedback from VLM-Based Loss and Textual Gradient Computation

-For demonstration purposes, we provide the textual feedback derived from our proposed VLM-based loss during the prompt optimization process for the first video in Figure ~\ref{figure1_updated} (transforming an old woman into a young one) with the TokenFlow \cite{geyer2024tokenflow} editing method.
+For demonstration purposes, we provide the textual feedback from the VLM-based loss in our CSVC framework during prompt optimization for the first video in Figure ~\ref{figure1_updated} (transforming an old woman into a young one) with the TokenFlow \cite{geyer2024tokenflow} editing method.
 In addition, we present the corresponding textual gradient $\frac{\partial \mathcal{L}}{\partial \mathcal{P}}$, which is used to update the initial prompt via the TextGrad \cite{textgrad5optimizing}.
 First, we generate the counterfactual video using the initial counterfactual prompt (A woman is young), which represents an intervention on the age variable.
 Then, we provide a generated counterfactual frame to the VLM for evaluation.

-Below, we present the textual feedback produced by the VLM given a frame from the ineffective generated counterfactual video of Figure \ref{figure8_updated}.
+In Listing \ref{lst:VLM_feedback}, we present the textual feedback produced by the VLM given a frame from the ineffective generated counterfactual video of Figure \ref{figure8_updated}.

-In addition, we display the textual gradients $\frac{\partial \mathcal{L}}{\partial \mathcal{P}}$, which contain detailed criticisms and suggestions for improving the prompt based on the VLM's textual feedback.
+In addition, in Listing \ref{lst:textual_gradient}, we display the textual gradients $\frac{\partial \mathcal{L}}{\partial \mathcal{P}}$, which contain detailed criticisms and suggestions for improving the initial prompt based on the VLM's textual feedback.
+To compute the textual gradient $\frac{\partial \mathcal{L}}{\partial \mathcal{P}}$, TextGrad leverages a backward engine (LLM/VLM) that is prompted with an augmented prompt derived by combining internal TextGrad system prompts, the evaluation instruction (Listing \ref{lst:VLM_evaluation_instruction}), the generated counterfactual frame, the optimized prompt $\mathcal{P}$, and the evaluative textual feedback (Listing \ref{lst:VLM_feedback}).
+In Listing \ref{lst:textgrad_prompt_for_grad} we present part of the internal prompt that TextGraD employs to produce textual gradients.

-The textual gradients $\frac{\partial \mathcal{L}}{\partial \mathcal{P}}$ are provided as input to Textual Gradient Descent~\cite{textgrad5optimizing}, which leverages an LLM to update the optimized variable (prompt), as described in Equation \ref{TGD_update}.
+The textual gradients $\frac{\partial \mathcal{L}}{\partial \mathcal{P}}$ (Listing \ref{lst:textual_gradient}) are provided as input to Textual Gradient Descent~\cite{textgrad5optimizing}, which leverages an LLM to update the optimized variable (prompt), as described in Equation \ref{TGD_update}.
+For simplicity and robustness in our experiments, we use the same LLM/VLM (GPT-4) for all operations: producing textual evaluative feedback, computing textual gradients, and updating the prompt with Textual Gradient Descent.
 After the TGD update the counterfactual prompt becomes: \textit{A woman in her early 20s with vibrant expression}.